libplctag/libplctag/README.md

 Threading
 =========

+Access to the C tag data structure is not thread-safe.
+We have added lock/unlock API calls that use mutexes, but if you are using the library wrapped in another language, you should use that language's synchronization primitives to prevent simultaneous access.

+There is example code (POSIX only) showing how to use the tag lock and unlock API functions.

-The library does use threads for the AB protocol.
-The protocol-independent part of the library has no global data.
-If you share a tag between two threads, you are going to get undefined behavior unless you serialize access.
+If you share a tag between two threads, you are going to get undefined behavior (almost certainly a crash) unless you serialize access.
 We tried to keep the tag data structure as lightweight as possible.

 The Allen-Bradley EIP protocol is very asynchronous and the part of it that we